MichaelCurrin/dev-cheatsheets/README.md

 You must include a copy of this original license if you fork this repo or use a significant portion of it.

-Github corner SVG from: [tholman.com/github-corners](https://tholman.com/github-corners/)
+GitHub corner SVG from: [tholman.com/github-corners](https://tholman.com/github-corners/)